-10.5 Honor Council
+Honor Council

-The Honor Council is a standing committee composed of faculty, residents, students and staff representatives.
-A minimum of one faculty member (including residents), one student representative, and one staff member is considered a quorum for an Honor Council hearing board.
+The Honor Council is a standing committee, composed of faculty, residents, students, and staff representatives.
+A minimum of two (2) faculty members, including residents, one (1) student representative, and one (1) staff member is considered a quorum for an Honor Council hearing board.
 Hearing board members will be pulled from the members of the standing committee.
-The committee meets monthly when necessary to review written complaints and performance reports referred to them from the dean of students that reflect failure of a student to maintain behavioral standards according to the Honor Code and Code of Conduct.
-Behavior standards include, but are not limited to, honesty, respect, interpersonal skills, deportment and demeanor, learning skills, professional behavior, and communication skills.
-The committee reviews reports that may be submitted by faculty, staff or students.
+The committee meets monthly to review written complaints and performance reports referred to them from the dean of students that reflect failure of a student to maintain behavioral standards according to the Honor Code and Code of Conduct.
+Behavior standards include, but are not limited to, honesty, respect, interpersonal skills, deportment and demeanor, learning skills, professional behavior and communication skills.
+The committee reviews reports which may be submitted by faculty, staff or students.
 The Honor Council, depending on the nature and severity of the report, may request the dean of students to conduct a formal Code of Conduct investigation.
 The committee does not accept anonymous reports.

-After reviewing all information, the committee will schedule a meeting with the student to discuss reported problems.
-The committee makes recommendations to the dean of students who then makes the final determination and notifies the student, in writing, of the outcome.
+After reviewing all information, students will meet with the committee to discuss reported problems.
+The committee makes recommendations to the dean of students.
+The dean of students makes the final determination and notifies the student, in writing, of the outcome.
 The dean of students reviews all reports submitted for Honor Council review, and on occasion, may choose to expedite the process and make a determination without submitting the information to the Honor Council for review.
-If the Honor Council determines that the frequency of reports, an accumulation of non-academic violations, or the seriousness of a report demonstrate a problem, they may recommend a more severe sanction such as probation, suspension or expulsion, which may interfere with a student's ability to complete their academic program.
+If the Honor Council determines that the frequency of reports, or an accumulation of non-academic violations, or the seriousness of a report demonstrate a problem they may recommend a more severe sanction such as probation, suspension, or expulsion which may interfere with a student's ability to complete their academic program.
 Thereafter, any reports forwarded to the Honor Council may serve as a basis for the committee to recommend suspension.
 Meetings of the Honor Council are not legal proceedings.
 No attorneys may be present at any meeting of the committee.
 A student may bring a faculty member or a member of the Office of Student Life as an advisor or advocate.
 Advisors sole purpose during the investigative process is supportive in nature.
 Advisors are not allowed to speak or otherwise participate in the proceeding or participate in the investigation.

-After reviewing a student file, the committee may recommend disciplinary sanctions that include, but are not limited to, any of the following sanctions to the dean of students:
+After reviewing a student file, the committee may recommendation disciplinary sanctions as outlined in Permissible Disciplinary Sanctions, which include but are not limited to, any of the following, to the dean of students:

 - The student is found not in violation.
-No further action is required. - A letter of reprimand or warning outlining policy, with a reminder to adhere to the policy or procedure. - Referral for required areas of deficiency, and remedial work may be required.
-This may include, but is not limited to, counseling, tutoring, meeting with an advisor or mentor, repeated course work, or restricted enrollment in certain courses.

-- Restitution - Community service or educational programming - Disciplinary probation for behavioral reasons.
-The student does not currently demonstrate the appropriate behaviors, attitudes, skills or knowledge required for the program.
-A student placed on disciplinary probation for behavioral reasons may be required to perform remedial work, which may alter their course of study.
-In this case, any additional reports forwarded to the committee showing concern may result in suspension from the program. - A recommendation for suspension or expulsion from NUNM - The committee may provide any additional recommendation it believes is suitable to address the issue at hand.
+No further action is required. - A letter of reprimand or warning outlining policy, with a reminder adherence. - Referral for required areas of deficiency and remedial work may be required.
+This may include, but is not limited to, counseling, tutoring, meeting with an advisor or mentor, repeated course work, or restricted enrollment in certain courses. - Restitution - · Community service or educational programming - Disciplinary probation for behavioral reasons.
+The student does not currently demonstrate the appropriate behaviors, attitudes, skills, or knowledge required for the program and is placed on disciplinary probation or clinic suspension for behavioral reasons.
+A student placed on disciplinary probation for behavioral reasons may be required to perform remedial work which may alter the course of study.
+In this case any additional reports forwarded to the committee showing concern may result in suspension from the program. - A recommendation for suspension or expulsion from NUNM. - The committee may also provide any additional recommendation it believes is suitable to address the issue at hand.